Boeing 787 Dreamliner: What Makes It Different

-I remember the first time I flew on a 787 Dreamliner, and even as someone who flies frequently, the difference was noticeable.
-The bigger windows, the higher cabin pressure, the way you felt after landing.
-Boeing set out to build something meaningfully better for passengers, and despite the program’s well-documented troubles, they largely succeeded.
+The bigger windows, the higher cabin pressure, the way you feel after a long flight — Boeing set out to build something meaningfully better for passengers, and despite the program’s well-documented troubles, they largely succeeded.

 Design and Development

-The 787 was designed from scratch with fuel efficiency as a primary goal.
-Composite materials, primarily carbon fiber-reinforced polymer, constitute about 50% of the primary structure.
-Probably should have led with this, honestly, but that composite construction is what enables everything else: lighter weight means better fuel economy and longer range.
+The 787 was designed from the ground up with fuel efficiency as a primary goal.
+Composite materials — primarily carbon fiber-reinforced polymer — constitute about 50% of the primary structure.
+Probably should have led with this, honestly, because that composite construction is what enables everything downstream: lighter weight means better fuel economy, longer range, and the higher cabin pressure that passengers actually feel.

 Two engine options power the fleet: Rolls-Royce Trent 1000 and General Electric GEnx.
-Both deliver significantly better efficiency than previous-generation engines.
+Both deliver significantly better fuel efficiency than previous-generation engines on comparable aircraft.

 Variants